 Oral liquids are generally well homogenized, meaning that your dosing will be consistent.
-Oral liquids can take approximately 15-45 minutes to set in.
+Oral liquids and CBD oil can take approximately 15-45 minutes to set in.

 Edibles will take the longest to kick in (1-2 hours,) but will last longer because of how your digestive system works.
 The dosing may not be as consistent as oral liquids but should be within a 10% margin of error.

 Unlike oral liquids and edible items, topicals will not bring you a general feeling of relaxation, rather they’re for targeted relief.
 For example, if your biggest hindrance to a restful evening is a sore knee, try rubbing it with a CBD topical.

 Because of how inhalation and CBD ingestion works, smokables will kick in the fastest.
 So if you’re looking for relief now, smokable CBD may be the way to go.
 That said, smokable CBD will also “wear off” the fastest because you will metabolize vaporized CBD faster than any other method.